Identify your meeting type to plan for success

 Presentations, panel debates, keynotes, and lectures are all examples of information sharing meetings.
 The primary goal of these meeting is for the speakers to share information with the attendees.
 This could be information about things like upcoming changes, new products and techniques, or in depth knowledge of a domain.
 Visual communication tools, like slides and videos, are powerful tools for making the shared information more memorable.

 At information sharing meetings the attendees have historically been passive listeners.
-With new technologies like MeetingSift they can use their smart devices to go from passive spectators to active participants, making the meeting more engaging and enjoyable for all.
+With new technologies like MeetingSift they can use their smart devices to go from passive spectators to active participants, making the meeting more engaging and productive for all.

 Check out our post about how to run information sharing meetings.